diomager/katip/gonotes.md

 ## Creating a new error

-You can eitehr implement your new `struct` that satisfies an `error` interface or use `errors.New("error message")` to return a new one easily.
+You can either implement your new `struct` that satisfies an `error` interface or use `errors.New("error message")` to return a new one easily.

 ```
 type MyError string;